 A menú del día will usually offer a choice of 5 or 6 first-courses, 5 or 6 second-courses, 5 or 6 desserts, wine, water (or beer or soft drink) bread and coffee, for an all-inclusive price of anywhere between 6,50€ and 30plus euros including service and tax.

-Yes, you read that right — three dishes, a bottle of beer, or ½ a litre of house wine, water, bread and coffee for as little as £4.60 or $7.13!
+Yes, you read that right — three dishes, a bottle of beer, or ½ a litre of house wine, water, bread and dessert and/or coffee for as little as £4.60 or $7.13!

-Some establishments also offer a starter and a third course, or two desserts and a chupito (a shot).
+Some establishments also offer an aperitivo, such as olives or pickled garlic, and/or a starter, and a third course, or two desserts and a chupito (a shot).